canalplus/rx-player/doc/architecture/stream/index.md

   - communicate on various streaming events through emitted notifications

-  - throw in the case of a fatal error (error interruption playback)
+  - throw in the case of a fatal error (i.e. an error interrupting playback)

 ### Communication between the API and the Stream ###############################